GSA/ficam-federation/_design/06_federation_protocols.md

 - SAML standards include secure exchange format to preserve message confidentiality and integrity.
 - It can also be used for non-repudiation.
 - Utilizes the XML Digital Signature envelopes to secure messages.
+- Latest version is SAML 2.0 though SAML 1.1 is also used.

 SAML is widely used for sharing data securely between websites such as your bank.
 This is also known as '_Web Browser SSO Profile_'.
 It comprises of the following three components.